asposato/process_sperm_barcodes/README.md

 It adds essential steps in the Sperm Analysis pipeline developed by Kimberly Truong.

 **Workflow:**
-	1. Throw out whole files that have low total reads and write passed-samples-info.csv
+	A. Throw out whole files that have low total reads and write passed-samples-info.csv
-	2. Filter barcoeds by reads and proportion cuttoffs within files
+	B. Filter barcoeds by reads and proportion cuttoffs within files
-	3. Identify contaminant barcodes
+	C. Identify contaminant barcodes
-	4. Remove contaminant barcodes from read files where they don't belong
+	D. Remove contaminant barcodes from read files where they don't belong
-	5. Make a barcode matrix which can be used to generate Muller plots
+	E. Make a barcode matrix which can be used to generate Muller plots

 ### Directory Structure
 The directory structure is adapted from Kimberly's approach with some notable differences.